Anthony Cooke: Career

 Cooke served as High Sheriff of Essex in 1545.

 He was never officially described as tutor to Edward VI.
 It is now firmly believed he may have been more a companion and guide than a formal teacher.
 However, in 1555 Caelius Secundus Curio, in his dedication letter to Cooke of Sir John Cheke's De Pronuntiatione Graecae, wrote that "the boyhood of King Edward was handed over and entrusted to the two of you for instruction in letters, behaviour and religion... from you that divine boy drank in that learning, than which not Cyrus, nor Achilles, nor Alexander, nor any king ever received more wholesome and sacred."

 Peter Martyr, in dedicating to Cooke his Commentaries on St Paul's Epistle to the Romans (published 1558), wrote: "I for my part doubtles have, ever since that the time that I dwelt in England, borne a singular love and no smal or vulgar affection towards you, both for your singular piety and learning, and also for the worthy office which you faythfully and with great renoune executed in the Christian publike wealth, in instructing Edward, that most holy King..."

 Of his preceptors, Edward is reputed to have said,"Randolph the German spoke honestly, Sir John Cheke talked merrily, Dr. Coxe solidly, and Sir Anthony Cooke weighingly."

 At Edward's coronation, Cooke was created a Knight of the Bath.
 On 8 November 1547 he was returned to Parliament for Lewes, and in the same year was one of the visitors commissioned by the crown to inspect the dioceses of London, Westminster, Norwich, and Ely; the injunctions drawn up by him and his companions are printed in John Foxe's Acts and Monuments.
 Two years later he served on two ecclesiastical commissions, of Protestant tendencies.
 In November and December 1551 he attended the discussion held between Roman Catholics and Protestants at the houses of Sir William Cecil and Sir Richard Moryson, and his public services were rewarded (27 October 1552) with a grant of land.
 On 27 July 1553 he was committed to the Tower of London on suspicion of complicity in Lady Jane Grey's movement.

 In 1550, he purchased Hartshill Castle in Nuneaton.

-After his release, he went into self-imposed exile to avoid Mary's attempt to reintroduce Catholicism.
+After his release, he went into self-imposed exile to avoid Mary I's attempt to reintroduce Catholicism.
 He travelled widely, spending the most time in Strasbourg where he was in contact with leaders of the Reformed faith, and returned following the death of Mary and the accession of Elizabeth I in 1558.